aditya6543/Terraform-aws-examples/teraform-devops/Script_to_make_ec2/README.md

   Contains the Terraform script that provisions an EC2 instance on AWS.
 Each block is well-commented to explain its purpose.

 ---
+- **remotebackup and state management**
+#creates a backup file on aws dynamo db and s3 to create a remote .tf file to manage conflicts and remote stage code to this is in another folder named terraform-remote
+  backend "s3" {
+    bucket = "adiremote-test"
+    key = "terraform.tfstate"
+    region = "ap-south-1"
+    dynamodb_table = "remote-infra"

+  }

 ## ✅ Prerequisites